Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

     ...
 ```

-Then if you have done this you should see this when the app is running:
+Then if you have done this and set the arguments we defined in `App.tsx` you should see this when the app is running with `npm run start`:

 <img src='./tutorialImages/Sample-app-splash.png' width='800'>